 Persimmon Spice Cookies

-1/2 cup butter 1 cup sugar 1 egg 1 cup of persimmon pulp (I’ve used both common varieties of persimmon – fuyu and hachiya.
-Hachiya gives a stronger persimmon flavor, but you have to wait until the fruit is extremely ripe before using due to astringency) 2 cups sifted flour 1/2 teaspoon salt 1 teaspoon baking soda 1/2 teaspoon baking powder 1/2 teaspoon cinnamon 1/2 teaspoon nutmeg juice and grated peel from half a large orange 1/8 teaspoon ground cloves 1 cup finely chopped pecans (optional – I don’t use but it’s in the original recipe) 1 cup golden raisins (I’ve also used dried cherries and that works too!)
+1 cup of persimmon pulp (I’ve used both common varieties of persimmon – fuyu and hachiya.
+Hachiya gives a stronger persimmon flavor, but you have to wait until the fruit is extremely ripe before using due to astringency)

 Cream butter and sugar.
 Beat in egg and add persimmon pulp.
 Sift all dry ingredients together and stir into egg mixture.
 Add pecans and raisins (if using).
 Drop by spoonful on greased cookie sheet.
 Bake for 375 degrees F for ~12 minutes.
 The cookies should be soft and cake-like.
 Enjoy!